thomas-t-huynh/CommerceJS_How_to_handle_Checkout_VueJS/README.md

 ## Conclusion

-The checkout process takes long to develop because there are so many different ways to go about it.
+The checkout process takes a long time to develop because there are so many different ways to go about it.
 There are many functions that could be incorporated into the checkout process, especially with a flexible SDK such as Commerece.js.
 Thanks for reading this guide, and I hope you will find more cool features to implement to make the checkout process more user friendly.

 ## Built With